 Move Backwards After a Take

-When you are getting a bite and pick up your rod, walk backwards a couple of steps, in order to immediately pull the carp away from the snag.
+When you are getting a bite and pick up your rod, walk backward a couple of steps, in order to immediately pull the carp away from the snag.
 Those first seconds are crucial and every foot you can win now will help you to eventually land that fish.

 Now you know how to put your lines in the water, your rods in place and to adjust your drag.
 You also know what to do when you are getting a bite.
 Let’s now move on to some of the smaller details when fishing locked up.